saeed018/Guava_Leaf_Disease_Detection/README.md

 | Inception-v3 | 86.24% | 0.3599 |

 **Why EfficientNet performed best:** It uses balanced scaling (depth/width/resolution) plus efficient MBConv blocks and attention (SE), which helps capture fine leaf texture patterns and generalize well on a moderate-size dataset.
+## Software Interface:
+I developed a user-friendly web app where a user uploads a guava leaf image, the trained CNN model performs inference in the backend, and the app displays the predicted class (Healthy/Canker/Dot/Mummification/Rust) along with confidence.
 ## output
 Predicted class: Healthy / Canker / Dot / Mummification / Rust
 Confidence score